F5Networks/f5-cloud-libs/USAGE.md

       --wait-for <signal>                                                                               Wait for the named signal before running.
       --log-level <level>                                                                               Log level (none, error, warn, info, verbose, debug, silly).
 Default is info. (default: info)
       -o, --output <file>                                                                               Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/network.log
+      --no-console                                                                                      Do not log to console.
+Default false (log to console).
       --single-nic                                                                                      Set db variables for single NIC configuration.
       --multi-nic                                                                                       Set db variables for multi NIC configuration.
       --default-gw <gateway_address>                                                                    Set default gateway to gateway_address.